ahad-02/ahad-02/README.md

-### Hi there 👋
-Ahad-Hussain
-Hi there, I'm Ahad Hussain 👋
+### Hi there, I'm Ahad Hussain 👋

 👨🏽‍ I am a final year Electrical Engineering student specializing in Computer Engineering at National University Of Computer And Emerging Sciences, FAST-NUCES, Pakistan.
 Apart from that I am a Data Science enthusiast and have been learning about it and attending Data science boot-camps form past one year.

-🌱Currently growing my skillset in Machine Learning, Data Science and Data Analysis.
+## 🌱Currently growing my skillset in Machine Learning, Data Science and Data Analysis.

-👨‍💻 Technical Skills & Expertise
+## 👨‍💻 Technical Skills & Expertise

 • Data Cleaning